 This Rotorua travel guide is designed to help you make the most of the warm geothermal springs, boiling mud pools and spouting geysers of this popular destination.
 The heartland of the country's Maori culture, guests of Rotorua enjoy the unique opportunity to experience traditional culture in the form of Maori cultural performances, traditional hangi feasts or, if you're lucky, as a guest on a marae.
 These unforgettable experiences combine song, dance, legend and food cooked in earth ovens below the ground.

-Rotorua attractions greet you as soon as you arrive in town.
-The adventure begins when you arrive at Whakarewarewa thermal reserve on your way into town.
+Bursting with scenic beauty and natural attractions, the Rotorua adventure begins when you arrive at Whakarewarewa thermal reserve on your way into town.
 Allow a whole day in stunning Waimangu Valley to explore the thermal wonders of Te Wairoa where a volcanic eruption once buried a village.
 You can also cruise to Lake Rotomahana's steaming cliffs.
 Attend a hangi feast and enjoy this Maori cultural night complete with traditional dancing.
 For something different, stay overnight in a Maori communal meeting house known as a marae.
 Visit Rainbow Farm and the Agrodome.
 Ride the Skyline Gondola and enjoy amazing views before getting the luge back down.
-Try your luck in 14 lakes fishable for trout with licenses and gear able to be arranged.
 Indulge in a relaxing massage or pampering hot soak at the Polynesian Spa.